 The following are some popular down payment assistance programs.
 Ask your loan specialist for more information about programs available in your area.

-Many counties qualify for a USDA rural mortgage, which does not require any down payment at all.
+Many counties in Florida qualify for a USDA rural mortgage, which does not require any down payment at all.
 This is one of the best loan programs in the country, as the minimum credit score is just 640, and you will not need to pay private mortgage insurance (PMI).
 The guarantee fee may be financed and the monthly amount goes to the Rural Development division of USDA, since this is a government backed loan program.

 The Tennessee Housing Development Agency (THDA) offers a single-family loan product with an optional second mortgage for down payment assistance, and a portion of closing costs, called The Great Choice Loan Program.
-It provides first-time homebuyers with a low interest rate, and The Great Choice Plus second mortgage option offers the same low rate with a second mortgage at 0 percent interest, which provides funds to be used for down payment.
+It provides first-time homebuyers with a low interest rate, and The Great Choice Plus second mortgage option offers the same low rate with a second mortgage at 0 percent interest, which provides funds to be used for down payment Florida.

 Veterans Affairs (VA) loans were created to help veterans finance the purchase of their homes with no down payment.
 For the purpose of the VA loan program, “veteran” includes active duty service personnel and certain categories of spouses.